disarm-dev/douma-api/README.md

 [![coverage report](https://gitlab.com/disarm/douma.api/badges/master/coverage.svg)](https://gitlab.com/disarm/douma.api/commits/master)

+## Issues

+Please create a [new issue](https://gitlab.com/disarm/douma.api/issues/new) if you encounter any bugs.

 ## Deployment

 This is the server for DiSARM.
 Users will require access to a configured and deployed [client application](https://gitlab.com/disarm/douma-app).